-Brian Inkster is the founder of Inksters.
+Brian Inkster is the founder and CEO of Inksters.
 He is a Solicitor and Notary Public.

 In November 2009 Brian and his wife, Nicola Walls, took part in the Habitat for Humanity Global Village Challenge in Argentina.

 Connect with Brian Inkster on LinkedIn

 Contact Brian Inkster on 0141 229 0880